Current Project: 2024 - 2027

 Participation in various research projects of the Naval Hydrography Service with experience in regional studies of the regional oceanic circulation of the Southwest Atlantic, having participated in more than 20 oceanographic campaigns with responsibilities for the acquisition, processing and subsequent analysis of oceanographic data.
 As part of the CO2 group of the Ocean Dynamics section of the Naval Hydrography Service, I am currently involved in the study of sea-atmosphere CO2 fluxes, as well as in projects related to the study of ocean acidification.
 I have experience in the acquisition, analysis and subsequent quality control of the parameters that involve the carbonate system, in particular in the determination of alkalinity and Dissolved Inorganic Carbon and I have acquired experience in the planning of sampling and subsequent measurements of the same as well also in subsequent analysis.

-Role in the Project: Collaborator in Eutrophication Index
+Role in the Project: Eutrophication component Satellite part

-Area of interest: Southwest Atlantic.
-Bio-physical interactions in marine ecosystems of the continental shelf, the slope and marine fronts.
-In particular, study of the space-time variability of satellite chlorophyll (at different scales) as an indicator of phytoplankton and ecosystem health.
-Relationship with water masses and the mechanisms that control the dynamics of the mixed layer and vertical flows.
-She is a specialist in the technological areas of quantitative remote sensing and experimental physical oceanography.
+Southwestern Atlantic.
+Biophysical interactions at marine ecosystems of the continental shelf, shelf break and oceanic fronts.
+Specifically, the study of the space and time variability of satellite chlorophyll (at different scales) as an indicator of phytoplankton and ecosystem health.
+Relationship with water masses and mechanisms controlling mixed layer dynamics and vertical flows.
+Technological areas include quantitative remote sensing and experimental physical oceanography.

 Grupo de Ecosistemas Marinos y Costeros y Cambio Climático.
 Instituto de Investigaciones Marinas y Costeras (IIMyC); Consejo Nacional de Investigaciones Científicas y Técnicas (CONICET); Facultad de Ciencias Exactas y Naturales, Universidad Nacional de Mar Del Plata (UNMDP).

-Role in the Project: Investigadora en componente Acidificación del Océano.
+Role in the Project: Investigadora en componente Acidificación del Océano/ Responsable técnica en componente de Eutrofización (tema: Nutrientes). .

 Degree and PhD in Biology (UBA, Argentina).
 Postgraduate Diploma in Bases and Tools for the Integrated Management of Climate Change (UNQUI-UNJ and MAyDS, Argentina).
 Postdoctoral research on Climate Change (CC) and bivalves (IIMyC, CONICET-UNMDP).
 Assistant Researcher at CONICET.
 Her current studies focus on the evaluation of the effects of multiple stressors related to CC (warming, acidification and deoxygenation), on species of commercial interest, with scope in marine biology and biochemistry.
 Specialty in malacology, ecotoxicology and ecophysiology.
 Professional experience in the study of molluscs and other aquatic organisms for environmental impact assessment and water quality monitoring.
 In recent years, he has received training in the field of ocean acidification (OA).
 He participates in national and international projects in the field of OA, developing sampling techniques, carbonate system measurements and OA impact assessment techniques under experimental conditions.